AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/validation-debug.md

 >[!NOTE]
 >For more information about Dispatcher in the Cloud and how to download Dispatcher Tools see (**link to dispatcher overview TBD**).

-The following sections describe the flexible mode file structure, local validation, debugging.
+The following sections describe the flexible mode file structure, local validation, and debugging.

-Please be aware that as of the Cloud Manager 2021.7.0 release, the AEM archetype includes the file `opt-in/USE_SOURCES_DIRECTLY`, which removes legacy mode limitations around the number and size of files, such as:
+This article assumes that your project's dispatcher configuration includes the file `opt-in/USE_SOURCES_DIRECTLY`, which causes the SDK and runtime to validate and deploy the configuration in an improved way compared to the legacy mode, removing limitations around the number and size of files.

-* a single rewrite file that must be used rather than files that are site-specific.
-* the sum of the contents of the customizable files must be less than 1MB.

-Using flexible mode also causes the SDK and runtime to validate and deploy the configuration in an improved way.
-As such, it is **highly recommended** that you migrate from legacy mode to flexible mode as outlined in the migration section (**link TBD**).
+As such, if your dispatcher configuration does not include the aforementioned file, it is **highly recommended** that you migrate from legacy mode to this flexible mode as outlined in the migration section (**link TBD**).

 ## File structure {#flexible-mode-file-structure}